 The parish will open for public worship on the May 16th for the 4pm anticipated Mass and continue regularly for weekdays.
-While daily Mass that is normally scheduled in the mornings (6:00am) remains unchanged, please note the schedule change for weekends:
+While daily Mass that is normally scheduled in the mornings (6:00am) remains unchanged as well as the Saturday schedule, please note the schedule change for Sundays:

 This will be for the foreseeable future to allow time for cleaning of the church after all public liturgies (help will be needed and appreciated for this task).
 Church attendance is on a first-come basis and attendance will be monitored to maintain the 25% capacity allowance during this first phase.
 There are 125 marked spots for seating, not taking into account families who may sit together in the same pew.
 As of now, there are no plans for any sign-ups for Masses unless increased attendance numbers require it.
 Those who are sick or vulnerable (60 years of age or older, those with comprised immune systems, and/or those with underlying health conditions) should remain at home.
 At this time, there is no obligation to attend Sunday Mass or Holy Days of Obligation in the Diocese of Baton Rouge.

 When arriving at the parish, please have face masks for every person (this includes children 5 & up) and hand sanitizer.
 The wearing of face masks is required for the faithful upon entering church which is the expressed directive of the bishop and our pastor.
 The faithful should all enter through the side entrance on the north side of church by the parking lot.